 4. Advanced plotting: the relationship between character and plot

 Is your character mostly pulled through events by twists of fate or is your plot driven by choices your character makes?
-We’ll look at how integrating character and plot development makes both elements stronger.
+We’ll look at how integrating character and plot makes both elements stronger.